 There are also facilities available for children to eat a packed lunch brought from home.
 We encourage children to eat the food and drink provided or, in the case of packed lunches, take it home so that parents are aware of how much their child eats.
 Please send food in containers that your child can open.
+Some young children find yoghurts easy to spill so we do not allow them for infant pupils.
 Please do not send in glass containers or fizzy drinks, chocolate bars/biscuits or sweets, or chocolate covered biscuits.